marcelmiguel/nodemcubot/README.md

 ## Debug

-Some information is sent to serial, so can check if the wifi is already conected
+Some information is sent to serial, so is it possible to check if the wifi is already connected, etc...

 ## Telegram Bot